shrub719/opportunity-notifier/README.md

-# uptree-checker
+# Uptree Checker

-Python script to report new jobs, placements and events on Uptree.
+Python script to report new jobs, placements and events on [Uptree](https://uptree.co/).